couchbaselabs/sdk-rfcs/rfc/0003-indexmanagement.md

  - For convenience, `createIndex` will offer a signature with varargs syntax (`boolean createIndex(String indexName, boolean ignoreIfExist, boolean defer, Object... fields)`).

  - For `watchIndexes`, the polling should be done with a linearly augmenting delay, from 50ms to 1000ms by steps of 500ms.
+Only the watch timeout should limit the polling (no maximum number of attempts)

- - The asynchronous version of `watchIndex` should return `Observable<IndexInfo>`, emitting the IndexInfo of the index once it becames online.
+ - The asynchronous version of `watchIndex` should return `Observable<IndexInfo>`, emitting the IndexInfo of the index once it becomes online.

  - Similarly, the async version of `watchIndexes` would return an `Observable<IndexInfo>` with a single emission for each index **that exists** and becomes "online".